sonasingh46/cluster-api-provider-azure/docs/proposals/20221611-workload-identity-integration.md

 ### <a name='NonGoals'></a>Non Goals

 - Automation for migration from AAD pod identity to workload identity.
-- More flexible way so key distribution so that key pair other than the one present for the exiting cluster via `<cluster-name>-sa` secret can be used.
+- More flexible way of key distribution so that key pair other than the one present for the exiting cluster via `<cluster-name>-sa` secret can be used.
 To understand more on this please refer [MigrationPlan](#migration-plan)
 - Install workload identity on workload clusters created by CAPZ.
 - Use workload identity for cloud provider azure once supported.